greggjuri/gym-tracker-2000/README.md

 ## 👨‍💻 Author

-Created with 💪 for fitness enthusiasts
+Created by me with 💪 for fitness enthusiasts

 ---